sooluh/sooluh/README.md

 ### :star_and_crescent: Ayah of the Day

 <!-- AYAHADAY:START -->
-<sub>_Abrahim_</sub><br>
+<sub>_The Thunder_</sub><br>
-**Surah Ibrahim** (14: 34)
+**Surah Ar-Ra'd** (13: 18)

-> And He has granted you all that you asked Him for.
-If you tried to count Allah’s blessings, you would never be able to number them.
-Indeed humankind is truly unfair, ˹totally˺ ungrateful.
+> Those who respond to ˹the call of˺ their Lord will have the finest reward.
+As for those who do not respond to Him, even if they were to possess everything in the world twice over, they would certainly offer it to ransom themselves.
+They will face strict judgment, and Hell will be their home.
+What an evil place to rest!

-— Shawwal 13, 1444H
+— Shawwal 14, 1444H
 <!-- AYAHADAY:END -->

 ### :books: Recent Blog Posts